Syriana: Wasim storyline

 Pakistani migrant workers Saleem Ahmed Khan and his son Wasim board a bus to go to work at a Connex refinery, only to discover that they have been laid off.
 Since the company had provided food and lodging, the workers face the threat of deportation due to their unemployed status.
-Wasim desperately searches for work but is refused because he doesn't speak good Arabic.
+Wasim desperately searches for work but is refused because he doesn't speak Arabic well.
 Wasim and his friend join a madrasa to learn Arabic in order to improve their employment prospects.
-While playing soccer, they meet a charismatic Islamic fundamentalist, the same man who received the missing Iranian missile, who eventually leads them to execute a suicide attack on a Connex-Killen tanker using the missile.
+While playing soccer, they meet a charismatic Islamic fundamentalist, the same man who received the missing Iranian missile, who eventually leads them to use it while executing a suicide attack on a Connex-Killen tanker.

 Merger storyline

 Bennett Holiday meets with Dean Whiting, who is convinced that Killen bribed someone to get the drilling rights in Kazakhstan.
 While investigating Connex-Killen's records, Holiday discovers a wire transfer of funds that leads back to a transaction between Texas oilman and Killen colleague Danny Dalton and Kazakh officials.
 Holiday tells Connex-Killen of his discovery, and they pretend not to have known about it.
 Holiday advises Dalton that he will likely be charged with corruption in order to serve as a "body" to get the DOJ off the back of the rest of Connex-Killen.
 U.S. Attorney Donald Farish III then strong-arms Holiday into giving the DOJ information about illegal activities he has discovered.
 Holiday gives up Dalton, but Farish says this is not enough.
-Holiday meets with the CEO of Killen Oil, Jimmy Pope, and informs him that the DOJ needs a second body in order to drop the investigation.
+Holiday meets with the CEO of Killen Oil, Jimmy Pope, and informs him that the DOJ needs a second body in order to drop the investigation and allow the merger.
 Pope asks Holiday whether a person at Holiday's firm above him would be sufficient as the additional body.
-Holiday acknowledges that if the name were big enough, the DOJ would stop the investigation and allow the merger.
+Holiday says yes, as long as the name were big enough.

 Holiday is brought by his colleague and mentor Sydney Hewitt to meet with the Chairman & CEO of Connex Oil, Leland "Lee" Janus.
 Holiday reveals an under-the-table deal that Hewitt made while the Connex-Killen merger was being processed.
 Holiday has given Hewitt to the DOJ as the second body, thereby protecting the rest of Connex-Killen.
 Janus is able to accept the "Oil Industry Man of the Year" award with a load taken off his shoulders.